MozamelJawad/clinic_db/README.md

 - Thanks to the Microverse team for the great curriculum.
 - Thanks to the Code Reviewer(s) for the insightful feedback.
-- Thanks to our coding partners, the morning session team and standup team for their coperation.
+- Thanks to our coding partners, the morning session team, and the standup team for their cooperation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>